mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

     - Verify that the final translations PR for the release is submitted
     - Update https://docs.mattermost.com/administration/open-source-components.html
     - Confirm Changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
-      - Verify that translators and new integration contributors were added
+      - Verify that translators were added
       - Verify that Open Source Components changes were added
       - Update **Known Issues** section with any significant issues that were found and not fixed for the final release
     - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
 Post to Release Discussion channel with link to request.
-3. Marketing:
-    - Send blog post for mattermost.com and all related art work for marketing lead to review
 4. QA:
     - Midday: Post reminders about testing, at-mentioning team members whose tests are not yet complete
     - Find QA or other teammates to help finish unfinished tests if needed